-Exploitation patterns of salmon in the Gulf of Finland over the last twenty years have changed substantially, from targeting mixed-stocks offshore to focusing on local stocks in coastal areas and rivers (Table 6).
+Exploitation patterns of salmon in the Gulf of Finland have changed substantially over the last twenty years, from targeting mixed-stocks offshore to focusing on local stocks in coastal areas and rivers (Table 6).

 The major commercial salmon fishery in the area is the trapnet fishery at the Finnish coast.
-Since 2010, the Finnish salmon fisheries have caught about 90% of the commercial landings in Subdivision 32.
+Since 2010, the Finnish salmon fisheries have harvested about 90% of the commercial landings in SD 32.
 The fishing effort has been decreasing since 2013.

-The major part of the recreational salmon catch is taken at sea using gillnets.
-The river fishery takes place in the Finnish and Estonian rivers and is mainly rod fishing.
-The river Kymijoki has comprised the major proportion of the recreational river catches in the area.
-However, in 2017 total river catches in Estonian rivers increased to almost 2 tonnes.
-In 2018 catches in Estonian rivers were about 1 tonne.
-River fishing is allowed in all but one (Loobu) of the mixed rivers, and it is prohibited in the three wild rivers.
+The major part of the recreational salmon catch is harvested at sea, using gillnets.
+The river fishery takes place in Finnish and Estonian rivers and is mainly rod fishing.
+The major proportion of the recreational river catches in the area are taken

-^{††} Commercial reported landings at sea does not include misreported or unreported catch.
+&lt;sup>†† Commercial reported landings at sea do not include misreported or unreported catch.

-[^] Total reported landings, including recreational catches.
+^ Total reported landings, including recreational catches.

-^{^^} Estimated total catches, including landings, discards (dead and alive), and mis- and unreporting.
+^^ Estimated total catches, including landings, discards (dead and alive), and mis- and unreporting.

-^{^^^} Estimated total catches including unreporting.
+^^^ Estimated total catches, including unreporting.

-$^{^{}}$ Estimates for the total catch (including unreporting and discards) are compiled only for 2001 onwards.
+\ Estimates for the total catch (including unreporting and discards) are compiled only from 2001 onwards.